 5 key metrics to healthcare revenue cycle management

 Healthcare revenue cycle management is filled with many metrics, but these 5 key metrics aren’t always evaluated in the proper way.
-The following article defines each metric, how it is calculated and advice on how to get the most out of each metric.
+The following article defines each revenue cycle best practice metric, demonstrates how it is calculated, and shares advice on using these essential KPIs.

-A/R is the average number of days it takes a practice to get paid (from insurance carriers and payers).
+“A/R” stands for “Accounts Receivable.”
+It represents the average number of days it takes a healthcare practice to get paid (from insurance carriers and payers).

 Potential Benefit(s)

-Days in A/R can offer insight into the efficiency of your revenue cycle (i.e., the speed at which you obtain revenue).
+Days in accounts receivable can offer insight into the efficiency of your revenue cycle (i.e., the speed at which you obtain revenue).

 Best Practice(s)